Black-throated mango: Breeding

 The black-throated mango's breeding season varies across its range.
-It nests from December to July in Trinidad, between January and April in coastal Venezuela, in July and August in Amazonian Brazil and November to February in other parts of that country, and perhaps year-round in Colombia.
+It nests from December to July in Trinidad, between January and April in coastal Venezuela, in July and August in Amazonian Brazil, November to February in other parts of that country, and perhaps year-round in Colombia.
 The female builds a cup nest of soft plant material such as seed down and rootlets with lichen on the outside, all bound together with spider silk.
 Most are placed like a saddle in an exposed place such as leafless parts of trees and human-made substrates such as utility wires.
 The clutch size is two eggs.
 The incubation period is 16 to 18 days, fledging occurs 20 to 26 days after hatch, and young are independent about two weeks after fledging.
 The female alone incubates the eggs and provisions the nestlings.

 A black-throated mango nest in Cuyabeno Faunistic Reserve, Ecuador was in a tree inhabited by Pseudomyrmex stinging ants.
 It is likely that the ants would deter predators, but it is not known whether the birds deliberately select such trees for nesting.